oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 What is the domain name ?
 What is the Admin-server name ?
 How many applications are captured from the domain ?
-To which servers of the domains these appliations are deployed ?
+To which servers of the domains these applications are deployed ?

 ```